Last edited: 27 May 2024.

 Video output

 Galaksija was designed with both composite and RF video output.
 While you can place an RF modulator on your Galaksija and use it with an old TV, you will likely only use composite output.
 Note that Galaksija uses PAL timings since it was designed for use in Europe!
 If you don’t have a PAL TV or monitor, you can use a composite to HDMI converter, but note that many cheap ones you can get on Amazon produce an unstable PAL image.
+This is due to the use of a 6.114Mhz oscillator which produced an image slightly out of line with the PAL standard.
 I’ve had a great experience with a Retrotink 2X-MINI (pictured above).
-If you have an NTSC monitor with composite input, you can also use a PAL to NTSC converter.
+If you have an NTSC monitor with composite input, you can also use a PAL to NTSC converter, or you can try using it without an adapter, since Galaksija outputs a black and white image.

 Power supply